Safety Recall Z4J: 2018-2019 Honda Odyssey Check Park Mechanism, Battery Terminal Inspection, and Update TCM

 i-HDS Diagnostic Software and J2534 Reprogramming Software

-American Honda Motor Co., Inc. ("Honda") offers the i-HDS (Honda Diagnostic System) software suite for the diagnosis and repair of electronic systems on Honda and AcuraeBay automobiles, and for the reprogramming of electronic control units (including, but not limited to, ECMs and PCMs).
-This software provides access to all Honda and AcuraeBay vehicle systems (access to the immobilizer security system requires a Security Professional level software subscription and Vehicle Security Professional [VSP] registration with NASTF).
+American Honda Motor Co., Inc. ("Honda") offers the i-HDS (Honda Diagnostic System) software suite for the diagnosis and repair of electronic systems on Honda and AcuraeBay logo automobiles, and for the reprogramming of electronic control units (including, but not limited to, ECMs and PCMs).
+This software provides access to all Honda and AcuraeBay logo vehicle systems (access to the immobilizer security system requires a Security Professional level software subscription and Vehicle Security Professional [VSP] registration with NASTF).
 To use the i-HDS software, you need to purchase one of our convenient subscription options.
 In addition, you will need a pass-thru Vehicle Communication Device (VCI) that is compliant with SAE J2534-1 and J2534-2 in order to communicate with the vehicle

 Vehicle Communication Interfaces (VCI)

 The i-HDS software supports the use of a generic pass-thru VCI that is compliant with SAE J2534-1 and J2534-2.
-However, Honda recommends the Denso DST-i or the Bosch MVCI for use on Honda and AcuraeBay vehicles, as Honda has worked closely with these manufacturers to ensure their hardware and our software interact safely and within the J2534-1 and -2 specifications, for both diagnostics and reprogramming.
+However, Honda recommends the Denso DST-i or the Bosch MVCI for use on Honda and AcuraeBay logo vehicles, as Honda has worked closely with these manufacturers to ensure their hardware and our software interact safely and within the J2534-1 and -2 specifications, for both diagnostics and reprogramming.
 If you choose to use a generic VCI, please carefully consider the customer and technical support options you will receive from your chosen device supplier.
 Honda does not provide technical or customer support for generic VCI devices.

 The VCI Application Table below lists devices that either are approved and supported by Honda or are known to have completed and passed an independent, exhaustive validation program with our i-HDS software suite.